mysteryx93/garuda-linux-guide/README.md

 - Select `linux-cachyos` and `Install`
 - Keep the default kernel in case the custom kernel causes issues!
 You can select the kernel in the boot menu.

+You can set it as the default during boot by editing `/etc/default/grub` and setting `GRUB_DEFAULT` to `1 1` (first number is the 2nd boot entry, second number is the kernel position in the list starting from 0).
+Then run `update-grub`.

 Second, let's install `ALHP` repos for v3 or v4 optimized binaries.
 It's not 100% stable but I never had any issues with it except with 1 package: Intel OpenCL.
 It can improve performance by about 15%.

 [Follow the instructions here](https://github.com/an0nfunc/ALHP)